Galen Cole

 Galen Cole (November 29, 1925 – January 9, 2020) was an American World War II veteran and philanthropist.
-He managed the Cole Land Transportation Museum, the Walking Sticks for Veterans program, and organizes numerous activities and charity drives for veterans and related causes in his native Bangor, Maine.
+He managed the Cole Land Transportation Museum, the Walking Sticks for Veterans program, and organized numerous activities and charity drives for veterans and related causes in his native Bangor, Maine.

 Background

-Galen was born in 1925 to Albert J. "Allie" Cole, founder of the Cole Express delivery company, and Amy Stone, a schoolteacher.
+Galen was born in 1925 to Albert J. "Allie" Cole, founder of the Coles Express delivery company, and Amy Stone, a schoolteacher.
 He was the fifth child of seven born to the couple.
 From a young age he was interested in trucks and enjoyed spending time with the drivers employed by his father.
 Galen would accompany drivers as they delivered Sears & Roebuck mail order catalogs to Deer Isle.
 He described the reactions of the Isle residents upon receiving the catalogs as: “You’d have thought we were the Queen Mary!”

 In 1936, his family moved into the former Noyes & Nutter stove foundry in Bangor.
 His father took a job loading potatoes onto schooners on the Penobscot River.